 The Instant Pot guide states to pressure cook a bone-in leg of lamb for 15 minutes per pound.
 At 15 minutes per pound, however, the lamb came out too dry rather than tender.

 At 12 minutes per pound the lamb was tender and not dry.
 If you cook it for less than 12 minutes per pound, you risk the lamb being undercooked.

-Naturally release the pressure for 10 minutes.
-Then remove the lamb from the broth and let rest covered in foil for 15 minutes while the vegetables cook.
+Naturally release the pressure for 15 minutes, the manually release the remaining pressure.
+Remove the lamb from the broth and let rest covered in foil for 15 minutes while the vegetables cook.

 Uncover the lamb and carve the meat off of the bone into chunks.
 Transfer them to a serving dish with the carrots and potatoes.
 Ladle broth over the stew and serve warm.